 How employees and their organizations are prioritizing data privacy

-A survey of 794 out of 1000 respondents in the UK was conducted both in the US and the UK, to check their knowledge of their organizations’ current stance on privacy regulations.
+In a survey conducted both in the US and the UK, to check employees knowledge of their organizations’ current stance on privacy regulations.
 It was found that about 60% of employees in both countries handle sensitive information every day.
 Additional results indicated that while only 17% of UK respondents were unaware of privacy laws, a stunning 52% of US respondents were unaware of their privacy laws dictating how their companies manage sensitive data.

-Surprisingly, one year later, 84% of UK employees feel they understand their professional data compliance obligations and about half of the UK employees agree that their information is safer now with GDPR.
+Surprisingly, one year after the implementation of GDPR, 84% of UK employees feel they understand their professional data compliance obligations and half agree that their information is safer now with GDPR.

-As we all know, privacy is a booming concern in our world today.
-Thus, it is beneficial to us all to get up to speed with all the laws and compliance methods related to privacy regulations today.
+As we all know, privacy is a booming concern in our world.
+Thus, it is beneficial to us all to get up to speed with all the laws and compliance methods related to privacy regulations.

 Privacy enhancing technology for data analysis